bonding-curves/avalanche-research/content/milestone1/Participant-Roles-Taxonomy.md

 Research indicates approximately 50% of delegator rewards are re-staked, compared to ~70% for validators—suggesting delegators have shorter investment horizons or greater liquidity needs.

+**Stakeholder Concerns:**

+- **Dilution-Based Returns:** Delegator returns are driven by token dilution (inflation) rather than productive network usage.
+Delegators benefit from issuance but not from fee-generating economic activity that increases network value.

+This concern relates to system needs for *proportional economic contribution*, *cross-layer incentive coherence*, and *explicit sustainability boundaries*.
+See [MENS: Delegator Concerns](/milestone4/MENS#52-delegator-concerns) for full analysis.

 ---

 ### Liquid Staking Participant